Li & Fung surpasses three-year plan

-Diversified consumer products supplier and distributor Li & Fung has "successfully exceeded our original 2005-2007 three-year plan," which targeted $10 billion in revenues, by achieving total annual revenues of $11.8 billion, the company said (all figures in US$).
+Hong Kong – Diversified consumer products supplier and distributor Li & Fung has “successfully exceeded our original 2005-2007 Three-Year Plan,” which targeted $10 billion in revenues, by achieving total annual revenues of $11.8 billion, the company said (all figures in US$).

-Marking its "strongest turnover growth since 2000," sales for the year ended Dec.
-31, 2007 increased by 36% from 2006 on internal expansion and acquisitions.
-Alliance, an Indian home furnishings buying agency bought for $13 million in December, was one recent acquisition.
+Marking its “strongest turnover growth since 2000,” the company said sales for the year ended Dec.
+31, 2007 increased by 36% from the year prior, reflecting both internal expansion and acquisitions.
+One of the recent acquisitions was Alliance, an Indian home furnishings buying agency for which Li & Fung paid $13 million in December.

-Li & Fung said its U.S. market now represents 65% of total business — down from 72%, the result of a planned move into Europe, which now accounts for 26% of sales.
+Li & Fung, which is active in apparel, shoes and cosmetics, as well as home textiles, said its U.S. market now represents 65% of total business – down from 72%, the result of a planned move into Europe, which now accounts for 26% of sales.

-In the new plan for 2008-2010, the company is aiming for global revenues of $20 billion, with three-fourths of that to come from sourcing operations.
+Time to double down: In the new three-year plan, for 2008-2010, the company said it is aiming for revenues of $20 billion, with three-fourths of that to come from sourcing operations.
 The operating-profit goal will be $1 billion.